SBML Development Process

 Members of the SBML Team are employed and not elected, and they have no specific power for controlling the direction or process of SBML development by virtue of being members of the SBML Team.
-(However, SBML Team members may also be members of the SBML Forum or SBML Editors, in which case, they may have voting powers or influence on SBML development as a result of those positions.)
+(However, SBML Team members may also be members of the SBML Forum or SBML Editors, in which case, they may have the normal voting powers or influence on SBML development that result from those positions.)

 The SBML Scientific Advisory Board

 Formed in 2013, the SBML Scientific Advisory Board (SAB) is composed of scientists and researchers with expertise in topics covered by SBML.
 The SAB provides guidance to the SBML Editors and the SBML Forum regarding the goals, features, applications, and other aspects of SBML development and use.
 Although the board does not exert direct decision-making power on the content of SBML, its advice carries considerable weight in in the decisions taken by the SBML Editors and the SBML community as a whole.